 • The prospective purchaser(s) must be individuals and, if there is more than one purchaser, each individual must be a first time buyer.
 In order to qualify as a first time buyer, an individual must not have previously acquired any interest in land anywhere in the world, whether by gift, inheritance, through a trust or otherwise.

 • The prospective purchaser(s) must intend to occupy the house or flat as their main residence.

 • The effective date of the purchase (usually the date of completion) must be on or after 22 November 2017.
 It does not matter whether contracts were exchanged before this date.

 • The purchase must not be linked to another transaction.

 The relief is claimed in the Land Transaction Return submitted by your solicitor to HMRC following completion of the purchase.

 The relief means a potential saving for first time buyers of up to £5,000.
 Although the biggest upfront payment for first time buyers remains the deposit (which is generally 10% of the purchase price payable on exchange of contracts), a saving of up to £5,000 is a welcome relief for many first time buyers looking to get onto the property ladder.
 That £5,000 can certainly help towards works required to renovate the property and that all important new sofa.
 That first step onto the ladder may have moved slightly closer and that is something for our generation to celebrate.

-If you are a first time buyer looking to purchase a property or have any other enquiries in relation to this blog, please contact Debbie Carpenter on 020 8971 1604 or by email to [email protected].
-Alternatively please feel free to contact any other member of our Residential Conveyancing team.
+If you are a first time buyer looking to purchase a property or have any other enquiries in relation to this blog, please feel free to contact a member of our Residential Conveyancing team.